AliValizade/Machine_Learning/Assignment_43/README.md

 <br>

 ### Split dataset to train and test (%80 for train and %20 for test):
-- Size of training set: 4854
+- Size of training set:
-- Size of testing set: 1214
+- Size of testing set:

 ---
 <br>

-- <p style="color: lightgreen; font-size: 18px; font-family: Tahoma">Implement and fit your object oriented KNN algorithm on the train dataset.</p>
+- <p style="color: lightgreen; font-size: 18px; font-family: Tahoma">Finding Dory</p>

 ![](data/accuracy-of-myKnn.JPG)